Remintonnn/meterial-box-generator-for-one-very-specific-redstone-contraption/README.md

 tho you can't change the settings if you run it that way as you need to do that via changing the script.
 # Useage

-the .schem and .nbt conversion seems to broke in 1.21 version of litematica and all shulker box inside chest will be empty when loaded, so far the workaround is to paste the .schem file in single player using worldEdit then save it again using litematica or worldEdit.
+the .nbt conversion seems to be broken in 1.21 version of litematica and all nbt data of item in side container will be lost when load(such as shulker box content and item counts), so far the workaround is to paste the .nbt file in the single player using the structure block then save it again using litematica.